 As Trauma is the result of an overwhelming experience with a significant amount of fear and disconnection, there are several challenges in treating it.
 The nature of Trauma is such that even thinking about the incidents can bring you back into the fear and disconnection, reinforcing them rather than healing them.
 Additionally, it can be hard to access and process traumatic memories and challenging to sort out the complex nature of trauma symptoms.
 So, treatment has to be applied carefully, prioritizing safety while supporting the resolution of issues.
 We often think of therapy as a time to talk about problems, figure out why they are happening, and then find other ways to address them.
 While that is how some therapeutic processes work, with Trauma, other techniques can be more effective.
-I use two of them: EMDR and Somatic Experiencing, both of which have proven to be highly effective in addressing Trauma.
+I use three of them: EMDR, Brainspotting, and Somatic Experiencing, all of which have proven to be highly effective in addressing Trauma.
 These techniques address non-verbal parts of the brain where trauma wounding is stored.
 (I describe EMDR more fully on my Therapy Approach page.)

 Please call or text me and we can talk more about how I might be able to help.